sameerbalaganur/sameerbalaganur/README.md

+# *Just because something works doesn’t mean it can’t be improved!*
-# Hellooooo, I'm Sameerahmed! :surfer:
+## Hi there!
+I'm Sameerahmed! :surfer:
 ### You can call me Sameer! :eyeglasses:

 I'm a Technical Member of Staff (AWS SRE) with a deep passion for DevOps and cloud technologies.
 My expertise includes AWS, Kubernetes, CI/CD, Terraform, Serverless, and Boto3.
 I thrive on challenging projects that allow me to delve into the intricacies of these technologies.